 The violin is the smallest member of the string family.
 It has the most brilliant quality of all the stringed instruments.
 There are usually 20 or more violins in an orchestra which is more than any other single instrument.
 The violins play in two different groups, with the first violins playing the highest-pitched part and the second violins playing the second highest.
 The violin has a very vast range.
 Its tone is sweet and clear, and it sounds good in solos because it can be heard easily above a big orchestra.

-The violin is played by resting the instrument on one shoulder, holding it in place using the chin and left hand.
+The violin is played by resting the instrument on the left shoulder and holding it in place using the chin and left hand.
 The bow is held in the right hand and is drawn across the strings.
-The pitch is changed in two ways: by drawing the bow across different strings, and by pressing on the strings with the fingers of the left hand.
+The pitch is changed in two ways: by drawing the bow across different strings and by pressing on the strings with the fingers of the left hand.

-The body of the violin is made of wood and is hollow so it can vibrate to create sound.
+The body of the violin is made of wood and is hollow so it can vibrate to amplify the sound of the strings.
 The shape of the body gives the violin its distinctive tone.
 The body of a full-size violin is usually about 14 inches long.

 Violinists use special techniques to produce a wide variety of sounds.
 For instance, they might pluck the strings instead of bowing them.
 This is called pizzicato.
 Or they might play double stops, which means playing chords by bowing two strings at the same time.